DevExpress/devextreme-documentation/api-reference/_hidden/dxGanttContextMenu/items.md

 - **'deleteDependency'** - Deletes a dependency.
 - **'taskDetails'** - Opens the edit dialog.

-To add a predefined item to the context menu, add its [name](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/contextMenu/items/#name) and optional settings ('visible', 'beginGroup', 'text', 'icon', 'disabled') to the [items](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/contextMenu/items/) collection.
+To add a predefined item to the context menu, add its [name](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/contextMenu/items/#name) and optional settings (for example, 'visible', 'text', and 'icon') to the [items](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/contextMenu/items/) collection.

 ---